 This doesn’t mean if you are darker skinned you should have laser hair removal, or at least consider it.
 Technology is developing so that lasers that use longer wavelengths will provide effective and safe treatments for people who have tanned skin.

 This “longer wavelength” will allow people who have darker skin to have laser hair removal treatments without risk of damage to skin.

-Everyone is unique, and as such it is important to have an individual consultation with your clinic to determine your skin type and whether laser hair removal would be effective for you.
+Everyone is unique, and we hope that we answered the question- how does tanning affect laser hair removal results?
+We also recommend to have an individual consultation with your clinic to determine your skin type and whether laser hair removal would be effective for you.
 In any case, you will be advised to use SPF 30 or higher on the treated areas of skin to ensure that this area of skin is not going to suffer from burning effects or side effects.